markolalovic/math-mods-camp/README.md

 See the existing layouts in [`data/layouts`](https://github.com/markolalovic/math-mods-camp/tree/main/data/layouts), for example: [grid-layout.json](https://raw.githubusercontent.com/markolalovic/math-mods-camp/main/data/layouts/grid-layout.json) with coordinates for 5 heliostats.

+## Instructions
+If you happen to find some high energy layout for the Toy model, try to contribute it by doing the pull request.
+If you find it by running some algorithm, also try to push the code.
+Be aware that if you only got a small increase in energy, it can be that your layout is only exploiting the inaccuracies in the model, i.e. now the Toy model is using only a few angles in order to run faster.
+For final evaluation, I will try increasing the number of angles we consider and re-evaluate the layouts to see which layout is only exploiting the inaccuracies in the model that are caused by using too few sun angles.

 ## Evaluation results

 Below are the current results for a few basic layouts evaluated on the Tiny plant: